• Who We Are

 New on the Web

-Stay Tuned as new programs are added.
-Contact Eric Nystrom or Barb Clements for access links and more information.
+Interested in giving a presentation?
+Contact Barb Clements for more information.
 Check the MHA Facebook page for up-to-the-minute log-in codes, program additions and changes.
-Past "Nuggets" sessions and presentations are on YouTube under Mining History Association.
+Past "Nuggets" sessions and presentations are on YouTube.

 New MHA Brochure Available.
 The new tri-fold MHA Brochure can now be downloaded (CLICK HERE).
 Feel free to print as many two-sided copies as you need and pass them along to any organizations and people who share an interest in mining history and are potential MHA members.